FlrMh/Cloud_Computing_with_AWS/AWS_instructions.md

 5. Select the instance type.
 In my case, `t2.micro`.

 6. Select a key pair for this instance.
 In my case, select the key I received to be able to access this instance and that I further stored within the `.ssh` folder on my local host.

+!!!
+Note: If a key matches a pair, the system copies the key and stores it on the other end point, so you do not need to check again.

 7. Network settings: